 Students who complete this program will be well-prepared to take on instructional roles in STEM and on-the-Land programs for children and youth.

 Students will participate in a series of online workshops, hands-on experiences and learn from specialists in the field.
 Students will also gain skills, knowledge and experience working in our programs for children and youth.
 Participants will receive volunteer hours, that can be used toward completing the 40 hours of community involvement needed in order to receive an Ontario Secondary School Diploma (OSSD), for their work in our camp classrooms.

 The IDEA-LIT Program is committed to creating an environment that is inclusive of all persons and treats all members of the community in a respectful and equitable manner.

 Students who complete 80% of program activities will receive a certificate of completion and letter of reference.

 Visit our registration portal.

-You will need to create an account to apply and upload your statement of interest.
+You will need to create an account to apply and register.

 If you experience any difficulties with the application, contact firstname.lastname@example.org

 The Engineering Outreach Office is following the COVID-19 guidance laid out by the University of Toronto.
 Please see UTogether for the most up-to-date information.
 As the University determines procedure and policy for the summer term we will update participants prior to the program start date (with as much notice as possible).